 Though this is correct, there are more advantageous and rewarding ways to help the causes closest to your heart.
 For instance, instead of giving cash (which is basically what you’re doing when you write that check) you could try a more tax-friendly approach: give stock or mutual funds that have gone up in value during your ownership.
 You get a deduction equal to the full value of the securities at the time of donation, rather than how much you originally paid for them.

-If you want your donation to provide income during your lifetime, consider a charitable remainder annuity trust or charitable remainder unitrust, where you put money in a trust set aside for your favorite charity.
+If you want your donation to provide income during your lifetime, consider a charitable remainder annuity trust (also called a charitable remainder unitrust), where you put money in a trust set aside for your favorite charity.
 Over the rest of your life you receive income each year.
 When you die, or the term of the trust ends, the remaining trust assets are forwarded on to the designated charity or even your own Donor Advised Fund where your heirs can be appointed successor donor and continue your philanthropic work.
 In each case, there is a tax calculation, based on the assets and the income you receive, which determines how much of a deduction you will get when you make the donation to the trust.
 And, you postpone paying capital gains on the property you contribute.
 The annual income from the trust is taxed first from ordinary income, capital gains, other income and then principal – a very tax-efficient approach.

-An example: Let’s say you have $1 million worth of real estate originally purchased for $200,000.
+Let’s say you have $1 million worth of real estate originally purchased for $200,000.
 If you sold these properties, you would owe capital gains taxes on the $800,000 of appreciation, plus recapture of the annual depreciation deductions.

 Now let’s suppose instead, that you donated this property to a charitable remainder unitrust.
 The unitrust would sell the properties for $1 million and reinvest that money in stocks, bonds, or mutual funds.
 Under this arrangement, you might get income in the first year of $60,000 (6% of the trust amount), avoid $120,000 in capital gains taxes, and receive an immediate tax deduction based on IRS calculations for the expected remainder gift to charity.